-The civil penalty of \$500.00 must be paid within thirty (30) days of the mailing of this Decision.
-In the event that the civil penalty is not paid within thirty (30) days interest will begin to accrue at the prescribed rate.
+Expiry, Penalties and Fees Regulation, A.R.
+125/2001, the Council has the discretion to levy a civil event that the civil penalty is not paid within thirty (30) days interest will begin to accrue at the prescribed rate.
+If the Agent has active certificates of authority at the time that the civil penalty becomes due, and that civil penalty has not been duly satisfied, the Agent's active certificates of authority will be suspended.
 Pursuant to s.
 482 of the Act (excerpt enclosed), the Agent has thirty (30) days in which to appeal this decision by filing a Notice of Appeal with the Office of the Superintendent of Insurance.